 For example, you may have decided that you either want a Glock or a Smith & Wesson M&P to be your main SHTF sidearm.
 But have you decided what caliber that Glock or M&P will be?
 9mm, .40 S&W, .357 SIG, .45 ACP, or something else?

-In fact, your choice of a caliber is arguably more important than your actual choice of a firearm, because if you end up choosing a caliber that is underpowered, hard to find, or expensive, you’re making a critical mistake.
+Your choice of a caliber is arguably more important than your actual choice of a firearm, because if you end up choosing a caliber that is underpowered, hard to find, or expensive, you’re making a critical mistake.

 Let’s go over the different criteria that these calibers should meet, then we’ll talk about the top five best calibers to have for SHTF.